 Conveyancing disbursements are the taxes and additional costs incurred on your behalf, for example Stamp Duty Land Tax (SDLT) and landlord's notice fees.
 Legal fees are for the work your solicitor carries out for you.

-Our legal fees for buying or selling a house in Kent are fixed, which means that for a standard conveyancing transaction, what we quote is exactly what you pay
+Your legal fees for buying or selling a house in Kent are fixed, which means that for a standard conveyancing transaction, what you are quoted is exactly what you pay